pantheon-systems/documentation/source/content/guides/autopilot/02-autopilot-preconfiguration.md

 ---
 title: Pantheon Autopilot
-subtitle: Autopilot Site Preparation
+subtitle: Autopilot Pre-Configuration Checklist
-description: Prepare your site for Autopilot.
+description: Understand your Autopilot configuration needs.
 categories: [automate]
 tags: [iterate, autopilot, testing, webops]
 type: guide
 layout: guide
 contributors: [whitneymeredith]
 showtoc: true
-anchorid: autopilot-site-preparation
+anchorid: autopilot-preconfiguration
-permalink: docs/guides/autopilot/autopilot-site-preparation/
+permalink: docs/guides/autopilot/autopilot-preconfiguration/
 ---

 There are several things you can do to prepare your site and your team for Autopilot before it is enabled.